 Book today and get 5% discount off the tour price.
 Find out more

-In just 15-days this Windhoek to Victoria Falls Tour swoops from Namib Desert to magnificent falls on a fully serviced camping adventure.
+In just 15-days this Windhoek to Victoria Falls Tour swoops from the ancient Namib Desert to magnificent Vic Falls on a fully serviced camping adventure.

 The game viewing highlights - famous Etosha and Chobe national parks; the scenic treasures - Sossusvlei and Spitzkoppe; the cultural experiences - Windhoek, Swakopmund and traditional Caprivi villages.
 The top wildlife and wilderness gem - the wild Okavango Delta.

 Travel from enigmatic red sands and surreal pans to rugged coastline and open plains, before exploring pristine waterways and scenic rivers - Kavango, Kwando, Chobe and lastly, the mighty Zambezi River.

 Let the adventures begin - this afternoon our Namibia to Botswana & Vic Falls Safari kicks off in Windhoek.

 Spend the afternoon visiting attractions and seeing the sights of Windhoek, Namibia's modern and charming capital city.
 There is plenty to do and see in the small city of Windhoek, with its unique blend of European and African cultures.

 On day two we meet up in the hotel reception area at 10h00 and set off for the ancient Namib Desert.

 We spend the next two nights at a camp on the fringes of the ancient Namib Desert, one of the oldest and largest deserts in the world.
 Sunsets in the Namib are usually spectacular, so we end the day off with a sunset walk in the dunes near our camp.

 We get an early morning start on day three, heading into the red-orange dune fields of Sossusvlei.
 Driving deeper into the Namib Desert we get to watch the shifting shadows and changing hues of the undulating dunes in the early morning light.
 Our drive is followed by a 5km walk to Deadvlei and Sossusvlei - the most iconic landscapes of Namibia.
 Spend some time taking photos and soaking up the surreal scenery of the striking pans dotted with skeletal trees amid tall ochre dunes.
 The arid dunes of Sossusvlei are amongst the tallest in the world - a remarkable sight!